platers/obsidian-linter/docs/docs/settings/heading-rules.md

 Alias: `remove-trailing-punctuation-in-heading`

-Removes the specified punctuation from the end of headings making sure to ignore the semicolon at the end of [HTML entity references](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references).
+Removes the specified punctuation from the end of headings making sure to ignore the semicolon at the end of <a href="https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references">HTML entity references</a>.

 ### Options